Mahdi-Saqqa/CinePhilia-JavaStack/README.md

 •	MySQL

+• Bcrypt

+• PostMan

+.
+AJAX

+• JQuery

+These technologies were utilized to create a robust and user-friendly movie app, ensuring seamless functionality, responsive design, and secure data management.

 CinePhilia aims to revolutionize the way movie enthusiasts interact with films and engage with a community of like-minded individuals.
 By offering an immersive movie-watching experience, comprehensive information, and a platform for sharing reviews, CinePhilia strives to become the go-to app for all movie lovers.